KikoBosh/kbconvert/README.md

-# KBConvert - Image Processing Tool
+# Kiko Converter - Image Processing Tool

-KBConvert is a modern web application built with Next.js that provides powerful image processing capabilities.
+Kiko Converter is a modern web application built with Next.js that provides powerful image processing capabilities.
 The application features a clean, responsive interface with dark/light mode support and offers two main tools:

 ## Features